Unboxed-Software/solana-course/content/solana-nft.md

 - `name` the name of the NFT that will display on-chain
 - `symbol` the optional symbol of the NFT that will display on-chain
-- `description` the description of NFT
+- `description` the description of the NFT
-- `seller_fee_basis_points` the fee collected on sale of the NFT split between the creators
+- `seller_fee_basis_points` the fee collected upon sale of the NFT which is split between the creators
 - `image` the file name of the corresponding image that the NFT will display
 - `attributes` the attributes of the NFT
 - `properties` the creators that share of seller fee basis points.
 If there multiple creators, the total “share” must add to 100